fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Applicative

-* What is a Applicative?
+* What is an Applicative?
 * What are Applicative laws?

 ## Monad